FirstPersonKSP/Kerbal-VR/README_DEV.md

   This is the Kerbal Space Program mod.
 A standard C# project that implements all of the mod features, structured like any other KSP mod.

+  **KerbalVR-RPM**

+  This contains any RPM-specific logic.
+KerbalVR will have abstract interfaces for props that need to take action based on VR events, and this library contains the implementation of those interfaces that are hooked up to RPM.
+Some day, another library could be made for interfacing with MAS in order to support that system as well.
+This project references RPM directly and uses Krafs publicizer to get at some of the internals.

 - **KerbalVR_Unity**

   This is a Unity project used to export the app toolbar UI assets, and other